 - are leaving any form of care such as a hospital, prison or care home and require help to set up their own home

-A Community Care Grant can also help households facing exceptional pressure with one-off items (like a cooker or a
+A Community Care Grant can also help households facing exceptional pressure with one-off items (like a cooker or a washing machine).

 What about the Social Fund?